GNAT-Academic-Program/.github/profile/readme.md

 #### Windows
 - Download and execute the [Alire 2.0.x Windows installer](https://github.com/alire-project/alire/releases/download/v2.0.2/alr-2.0.2-installer-x86_64-windows.exe)
 - Download and install [Everything](https://www.voidtools.com/Everything-1.4.1.1026.x86-Setup.exe)
 - Open Everything.
-Wait It has finished indexing your drives.
-Then search for `alr.exe` and copy the path where it is found.
+Wait it has finished indexing your drives.
+Then search for `alr.exe` and copy the path where it's found.
 - Add `where_you_found_alr\bin` to [PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)
 - Verify Alire is found on your Path.
 ```